 “Does it bother you that they are?”

 “Yes.
 No. Fuck.
-Here’s the thing, Cole.
+Here’s the thing, Stahl.
 When she makes everything perfect, it puts the pressure on me to keep it perfect.
 And I can’t.
 I can’t do anything but fuck things up.”

 “Does that bother her?”

 “She doesn’t say anything about it.
 She just refolds the towel.
 And it drives me fucking nuts.”